cloudera/hue/docs/docs-site/content/developer/development/_index.md

 * [Bootstrap](http://twitter.github.com/bootstrap/)
 * [Knockout js](http://knockoutjs.com/)

+### Quick Start

+Build once:

+    make apps

+Then start the dev server (which will auto reload):

+    ./build/env/bin/hue runserver

+If you are changing Javascript or CSS files, also start:

+    npm run dev

+Then it is recommended to use MySQL or PostGres as the [database](({{% param baseURL %}}).

+Open the `hue.ini` file in a text editor.
+Directly below the `[[database]]` line, add the following options (and modify accordingly for your MySQL setup):

+    host=localhost
+    port=3306
+    engine=mysql
+    user=hue
+    password=secretpassword
+    name=hue

 ### Javascript

 The javascript files are currently being migrated to webpack bundles, during this process some files will live under src/desktop/static/ and some will live under src/dekstop/js